modalitysystems/modalitysoftware-docs/TWAPerformance/Defintions.md

 IP Join - Joined via "Internet Protocol" e.g. an IP network connection, could be mobile client, desktop or browser

 External Meeting Join - A user who joined via IP who is not part of the tenant who hosted the meeting.
 This does not include PSTN users.
 The data does not allow defining if a PSTN joiner is a member of the tenant or not.

+Notes:

+- The call records API does not give the UPN of external meeting joiners or externally called IP users
+- The call records API does not define what type of meeting it was (meet now, escalated, scheduled, channel etc.) - just "call" or "groupcall"